Malu2003/electricity_consumption/README.md

 ### **⚡ Join the Energy Revolution**

-*Every prediction made, every kilowatt saved, every carbon gram reduced brings us closer to a sustainable future.*
+*Every prediction made, every kilowatt saved, every carbon gram reduced brings us closer to a sustainable future.
+Together, we can make energy optimization accessible to everyone.*

+**Made with ❤️ and ⚡ for a sustainable tomorrow**

+*© 2024 WattsNext Team.
+All rights reserved.*

 </div>

+---